58 Dui4 兌

 Enlightenment through nine five: 1) to keep one's word and not be affected, or 2) to look behind you.
 One is in a position of being influenced by others and erring in judgement.
 One will lose sincerity and trust through a refusal to accept the truth or concessions made during talks.
 The hexagram that appears when this line is affected and changes to feminine is Gui Mei (54), the younger sister accompanies her older sister in marriage to her brother-in-law as a concubine, which is seen as failure as the maiden becomes a concubine, not a wife.
 Line 5 here will be lowered to line 2 where it must behave humbly in order to maintain the truce.

 引yin3 signifies to draw (a bow), i.e. to pull and guide something to a certain position.
 Therefore guiding Dui is understood as: to please someone in order to persuade him to do something you want.

 Line 6 represents the upper trigram Dui and rides on line 5, which signifies that it is driving line 5 in the talks by pleasing and flattering.

-Commentary on the image: The guiding Dui (pleasing and persuasion) of line 6, (signifying its intent) has not been exposed (or, what it is doing is not honest and open).
+Commentary on the image: The guiding Dui (pleasing and persuasion) of line 6: its intent has not been exposed (or, what it is doing is not honest and open).

 Enlightenment through six six: 1) to act behind the scenes, or 2) look behind you.
 To persuade others to do something by pleasing and flattery is effective but not honest.
-If this line changes to the bright masculine, the hexagram will become Lu (10), to walk behind a tiger-like king, which suggests acting cautiously according to etiquette, i.e. the order of a system.
+If this line changes to masculine becoming bright, the hexagram will become Lu (10), walking behind a tiger-like king, which suggests acting cautiously according to etiquette, i.e. the order of a system.